Leeloo-Kikontwe/Codveda_Technologies_Machine_Learning_Internship/README.md

 ## Dataset
 **Note**: Datasets were provided for internship purposes and are not included in this repository.
-- For Task 1, the dataset used is a **House Predication dataset**.
+- For Level 1 Task 1, the dataset used is a **House Predication dataset**.
--  For Task 2, the dataset used is a **House Prediction dataset** containing numerical features to predict house prices.
+-  For Level 1 Task 2, the dataset used is a **House Prediction dataset** containing numerical features to predict house prices.
--  For Task 3, the dataset used is a Telecom Customer Churn dataset for binary classification.
+-  For Level 2 Task 1, the dataset used is a Telecom Customer Churn dataset for binary classification.
+-For Level 2 Task 2, the dataset used is an iris dataset.

 ## Completed Tasks
 Here are the 6 tasks included in this repository: